 I personally think Guatemala is so underrated for travel and nomadism!

-It’s kinda hard not to love entirely.
+It’s kinda hard not to fall in love with Guatemala!

 I hope this digital nomad guide helps plan your stay in Guatemala!
 Please drop me a comment below with your expectations, experiences, or questions.